futtetennista/lambdawerk-backend-test/README.md

 I divided the problem into three sub-problems:
 1. reading and parsing the XML input file
 2. serialising the content of the XML input file
-3. inserting the entries respecting the given invariants
+3. merging entries respecting the given invariants

 To achieve a *clean* architecture I my design decision early on has been to give the importer will be responsable for 1., the database for 3. and to make them